RemcoVanDeelen/Destined-2022/README.md

 ---
 ----- Current goals: -----

-* Functioning combat system:
-  * Spells (independent cooldown, unique effect),
-  * Items (Type shared cooldown, simple effect),
-  * Weaponry (Affecting speed, damage, etc.)
-  * Actions (Mostly harmless ways to pacify enemies),
+* Saving to files,
+* Checkpoint system and death consequence,

-  * Enemy actions and simple Ai,
+* Experience gain and leveling system.
+(Soul)

 ---
 ----- Commit layout: -----

-Changed systems:    (+ number of commits with said systems)
+Changed systems:    (+ number of consecutive commits with said systems)

 Files with mayor changes:

  \- Small description of changes made and goal of changes,

+Possible Notes:

+Current goal for next Push